Thompson's War

 Thompson's War was an early American Revolutionary War confrontation between Samuel Thompson's patriot militia and loyalists supported by HMS Canceaux.
 The confrontation ended without fatalities, but provoked the retaliatory Burning of Falmouth five months later.
-Falmouth is now known as Portland, Maine, but Maine was part of Massachusetts at the time.
+Falmouth is now known as Portland, Maine, at the time part of Massachusetts.

 Background

 Brunswick, Maine, tavern owner Samuel Thompson had been elected to the Brunswick Board of selectmen in 1768, 1770, and 1771.
 He was elected commander of the Brunswick militia in 1774 and headed the local enforcement committee for the Continental Association created by the First Continental Congress to boycott all goods from Great Britain.

 The Continental Association attempted to enforce the boycott on 2 March 1775 against a shipload of sail, rope, and rigging for loyalist shipbuilder Captain Samuel Coulson of Portland by demanding the delivery ship leave port.
 Coulson requested delay while the English sloop completed needed repairs after its trans-Atlantic voyage.
 HMS Canceaux was dispatched from Boston while the repairs were in progress; and, following its arrival on March 29, Coulson proceeded to offload his British goods under the protection of the British warship.

 The battles of Lexington and Concord took place 90 miles (150 km) to the south while Canceaux lay at anchor in Casco Bay.
 When news of the battle reached Brunswick on April 21, the Brunswick militia laid plans to capture Canceaux.

 Militia mobilized

 Spruce trees carried in the boats of Samuel Thompson's militia inspired this Naval Ensign of Massachusetts.

 Fifty Brunswick militiamen wearing a sprig of spruce in their hats as a uniform arrived in Portland secretly aboard small boats carrying a spruce tree with the lower branches cleared away as a battle ensign.
 Canceaux was prepared to prevent the small boats from boarding; but Thompson's militia captured the warship's captain, Lieutenant Henry Mowat, on 9 May 1775 while he was ashore arranging church services for his crew.

 The first lieutenant aboard Canceaux discharged two cannon salutes (gunpowder charges without shot) toward Portland and threatened to shell Portland unless the captain was released.
 Six hundred militiamen from surrounding communities gathered as Portland residents negotiated to prevent their community from becoming a battleground.
-Mowat was allowed to return to his ship, but his demand to arrest Thompson was refused, and the assembled militia forced Canceaux to leave port on May 15.
+Mowat was allowed to return to his ship.
+He demanded to arrest Thompson but was refused, and the assembled militia forced Canceaux to leave port on May 15.